-(2) The Nunavut Court of Justice and the Court of Appeal may, subject to the approval of the Commissioner, make rules respecting any aspect, measure, method or requirement not fully or sufficiently provided for in this Act or in procedural rules already in force, including rules respecting signage, notices, translation, interpretation and the giving of notice.
+(2) The Nunavut Court of Justice and the Court of Appeal may, under sections 59 and 60 of the Judicature Act, make rules of court respecting any aspect, measure, method or requirement not fully or sufficiently provided for in this Act or in procedural rules already in force, that are considered to be necessary to ensure compliance with this Act, including rules respecting signage, notices, translation, interpretation and the giving of notice.
+S.Nu.
+2009,c.11,s.16; S.Nu.
+2020,c.15,s.142(41).